TimotheCDGP/InnovOrder---test-API/README.md

 ## Installation

-**Before you attempt to install the project, it is required to have node.js and git installed**
+**Before you attempt to setup the project, it is required to install node.js and git**

 ```bash